 For these 3 nights, the results were:

-A significantly increased occurrence of lucid dreaming was observed for both 4 mg and 8 mg doses, compared to the active placebo.
+A significantly increased occurrence of lucid dreaming was observed for both 4 mg and 8 mg doses of galantamine, compared to the active placebo.

 The 8 mg dose resulted in a remarkably higher number of lucid dreams compared to the 4 mg dose.